Engagement rings with skinny bands.

 Consider the thickness of the band when choosing a slim shank.
 If the band is too shallow, the band will be weak.
 At the same time, if it is too thick, the band will be too ‘chunky’ and uncomfortable.

-Some engagement rings feature knife-edged shoulders, tapering from a regular width band.
+Some engagement rings feature knife-edged shoulders, tapering from a regular-width band.
 This gives a skinny band look with enough strength for day-to-day wear.

 The standard width for an engagement ring band is 2.5mm.
-Engagement rings with skinny bands range from 1.5mm – 2.0mm in width.
+Engagement rings with skinny bands range from 1.5mm to 2.0mm in width.
 Wide-band engagement rings are less popular.
 Wider bands make the diamond appear smaller unless you have a large diamond or gemstone set into the ring.

 Is it possible to order an ultra-thin engagement ring band?